How to Pick the Best Shoes for Your Foot Type (Pronate, Supinate, Neutral)

 What Boot Should You Wear for Flat Feet?

-If you have flat foot, or excessive pronation when you walk then find a boot that is stable and sturdy that doesn’t bend in the arch.
+If you have a flat foot or excessive pronation when you walk, then find a boot that is stable and sturdy and doesn’t bend in the arch.

 “Flat feet pronate a lot, that can cause bunions,” says Blitz.
 “Find (a shoe) that protects that area.
 You want to find something that has some level of arch support built in because it makes more contact.
 Find proper footwear first, and then if you have problems, find insoles or orthotics.”